 Joy received her B.A. from St. Olaf College with majors in chemistry and Asian studies and her M.A. in art history from the National Taiwan University with a major in Chinese bronzes and a minor in Chinese ceramics.
 She received her Ph.
 D. in art history at the University of Chicago.
 Her dissertation is entitled "Layers of Being: Bodies, Objects, and Spaces in Warring State Funerals."
 Joy speaks fluent Mandarin Chinese and has won several fellowships and awards.
-Most recently, she taught at the University of Chicago in the Department of Art History and worked part time at the Field Museum of Natural History as assistant to the Curator of the Boone Collection of Japanese Art.
+Recent publications include, "The Meaning of Material" Antiquity Fall 2013 and "Faculty and Student Curators" in Academic Museums: Campus and Community.

 Office: Smith, Room 303